refinery/refinerycms/readme.md

 ### Settings

-* Manage various aspects of Refinery
+* Manage the behaviour of Refinery

 ### Dashboard